Rogue-Archivists/TSQLtTools/README.md

     }
 ```

-## TSQLt Test Adapter
+## tSQLt Test Adapter

-To Perform database unit test with TSQLT we need Visual Studio to do the following:
+To Perform database unit test with tSQLt we need Visual Studio to do the following:

 1. Visual Studio can create the project database, with all developer changes
 2. Publish to a database
 3. Run unit tests _in the database as queries_
 4. returned the result and displayed in query explorer.

 Steps #1, #2 and #4 are part of Visual Studio.
-Step #3 is implemented by _TSQLt Test Runner Adapter_ by Ed Elliott.
+Step #3 is implemented by _tSQLt Test Runner Adapter_ by Ed Elliott.

 The extension provides the following: